digitaltechconsult/thermostat/README.md

 I will implement in a future:
 - WiFi pairing
 - HomeKit integration
+- some kind of AI to manage the heating process automatically

 Hardware:
 - ESP8266 board with OLED screen (WeMos I think).